DeNA/dify-google-cloud-terraform/README.md

 <a href="./README_ja.md"><img alt="日本語のREADME" src="https://img.shields.io/badge/日本語-d9d9d9"></a>

 > [!NOTE]
-> Dify v1.0.0 (and later) is supported now!
+> - Dify v1.0.0 (and later) is supported now!
 Try it and give us feedbacks!!
+> - If you fails to install any plugin, try several times and succeed in many cases.

 ## Overview
 This repository allows you to automatically set up Google Cloud resources using Terraform and deploy Dify in a highly available configuration.